Darshna lying third at Almaty Shotgun World Cup | Sports-Games

 Darshna lying third at Almaty Shotgun World Cup

-Former national champion and Khelo India Youth Games winner Darshna Rathore shot a 71 on day one of the women's skeet qualifications to lie third at the ISSF Shotgun World Cup here on Monday.

-Greek Emmanouela Katzouraki was leading the field with a 72 after three rounds.
+Former National and Khelo India Youth Games champion Darshna Rathore, shot a 71 on day one of the women's skeet qualifications, to lie a favourable third at the International Shooting Sport Federation (ISSF) World Cup Shotgun in Almaty, Kazakhstan.
+Greek Emmanouela Katzouraki was leading the field with 72 after three rounds.
 They come back on Tuesday to complete the two final qualification rounds before the top eight move to the finals, also scheduled on the same day.

-Darshna was the best Indian on show as teammate Ganemat Sekhon shot 69 to be placed ninth among contenders and Maheshwari Chauhan was lying further back, having shot 67.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)